Nick Senzel Player Props: Reds vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 8.3 K/9, which ranks 22nd in the league.
+- The Diamondbacks pitching staff ranks 23rd in MLB with a collective 8.3 strikeouts per nine innings.

-- The Diamondbacks have a 4.54 team ERA that ranks 24th among all MLB pitching staffs.
+- The Diamondbacks have the 24th-ranked team ERA across all league pitching staffs (4.58).

-- Diamondbacks pitchers combine to rank 20th in baseball in home runs given up (115 total, 1.2 per game).
+- Diamondbacks pitchers combine to allow 119 total home runs at a clip of 1.2 per game (to rank 19th in baseball).

-- Henry gets the start for the Diamondbacks, his 15th of the season.
-He is 5-2 with a 3.89 ERA and 56 strikeouts through 78 2/3 innings pitched.
+- Ruiz gets the call to start for the Diamondbacks, his first of the season.

-- In his last outing on Sunday against the Toronto Blue Jays, the left-hander threw 4 1/3 innings, giving up three earned runs while surrendering seven hits.
+- The 28-year-old right-hander has 37 appearances out of the bullpen this season.

-- In 15 games this season, the 25-year-old has a 3.89 ERA and 6.4 strikeouts per nine innings, while allowing a batting average of .253 to his opponents.
+- Opposing hitters have a collective batting average of .278 against him this season.
+He has a 5.48 ERA and 8 strikeouts per nine innings over his 37 appearances.

 © 2023 Data Skrive.
 All rights reserved.